storks-amsterdam/vu-robotics-ros2/README.md

 Gazebo is a powerful 3D robotics simulator that allows you to test and validate your robot's software in a virtual environment before deploying it on a physical robot.
 It provides realistic physics simulation, a variety of sensors, and a graphical interface to visualize your robot and its environment.

 ### Why ROS 2 Jazzy and Gazebo Harmonic?
 ROS 2 and Gazebo releases are tightly coupled with specific versions of Ubuntu.
 We will be using ROS 2 Jazzy Jellyfish and Gazebo Harmonic, which are the recommended versions for Ubuntu 24.04.
-This ensures compatibility and access to the latest features and bug fixes.
+This ensures compatibility with Ubuntu 24.04 and access to the latest features and bug fixes.

 ## Option 1: Native Ubuntu 24.04 Installation

 This is the recommended approach if you have a computer running Ubuntu 24.04 with sufficient resources (recommended: 4-core/8-thread CPU, 16GB RAM).
-The current set up is only supported for bash shell.
+The current setup is only supported for the bash shell.

 1.  **Install ROS 2:**
     Follow the official ROS 2 Jazzy installation guide: